Mani7982/A-B-Testing/README.md

-# A/B Testing Eniac’s Homepage: Boosting Conversions
+# A/B Testing Eniac’s Homepage:
-## Data Science Bootcamp Project – WBS Coding School

 ### **Welcome to the A/B Testing Project!**
 This project focuses on improving Eniac’s website by testing variations of the “SHOP NOW” button to increase user engagement and iPhone 13 sales.
 Using data-driven decision-making, we aim to identify the best-performing button design.